windicss/docs/integrations/nuxt.md

 ## Hooks

-You can use the following nuxt hooks to modify the behaviour of the code.
+You can use the following nuxt hooks to modify the behavior of the code.

 `windicss:config`
 - Arguments: FullConfig